Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-The poster was great to show how others are combating this issue across the world
+It made it much more real for the students by looking at a local issue.

 What were the most creative food waste solution suggestions?
-Robots that created more robots that eat food waste!
+Edible packaging and a share fridge at school

 Did the resource encourage new ways of thinking and talking about the value food?